NatanFreeman/property-error/README.md

 # property error

-This repo demonstrates an error `web_sys::CssStyleDeclaration::set_property` produces.
+This repo demonstrates an example of changing a CSS property from Rust 🦀.

 ## License